modflowpy/flopy/DEVELOPER.md

 ### Python

-Install Python 3.7.x or >=3.8.1, via [standalone download](https://www.python.org/downloads/) or a distribution like [Anaconda](https://www.anaconda.com/products/individual) or [miniconda](https://docs.conda.io/en/latest/miniconda.html).
+Install Python >=3.8.1, via [standalone download](https://www.python.org/downloads/) or a distribution like [Anaconda](https://www.anaconda.com/products/individual) or [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 (An [infinite recursion bug](https://github.com/python/cpython/pull/17098) in 3.8.0's [`shutil.copytree`](https://github.com/python/cpython/commit/65c92c5870944b972a879031abd4c20c4f0d7981) can cause test failures if the destination is a subdirectory of the source.)

 Then install `flopy` and core dependencies from the project root: